xaviertnc/OneFile/js/popup.md

 ## Basic Usage

-To initialize a popup, include an HTML element for the popup and initialize it with JavaScript:
+To initialize a popup using existing HTML, include the popup element when calling the constructor:

 ```html
 <div id="myPopup" class="popup">